geovistory/design-system/README.md

 The packages are published to npm on each release by the Release workflow.

-For manual publications of pre-releases for PR you can run these commands:
+For manual publications of dockerized PR do the following:

+1. Let the Dockerize workflow run

+2. Pull the changes to your local repo

+3. Run this command:

 ```bash
 # clean install dependencies